bugbiteme/EX280-study/README.md

 ---

-Here are some tasks I find relevant for the Red Hat EX280 Certification Exam
+Here are some relevant tasks for the Red Hat EX280 Certification Exam.
+So that you know, this project only covers some topics in the exam.
+I have included exercises found here for my study purposes.

 ## Categories Covered In EX280